njange/AWS-REST-API/README.md

 ## Creating the API in API Gateway

 Go to the API Gateway service and click "Create API".

 Choose "Build" and then "REST API".

 Name your API "serverless_api_demo" and leave the description blank.

 Choose "Create API".

 ## Defining Resources and Methods

 Create a resource named "status".
 Enable CORS for this resource.
-(Screenshot 2: Create Resource with CORS) Under the "status" resource, create a GET method and integrate it with your Lambda function "serverless_api_demo".
+(Screenshot 2: Create Resource with CORS).

+Under the "status" resource, create a GET method and integrate it with your Lambda function "serverless_api_demo".

 Create another resource named "employee" and enable CORS.

 Under the "employee" resource, create GET, POST, PUT, and DELETE methods, each integrating with your Lambda function.

 ## Deploying the API

 Click "Actions" -> "Deploy API" in the API Gateway console.

 Choose a new stage name (e.g., "prod") and click "Deploy".

 This will generate a URL for your API.
 Copy this URL for later use.

 ## Testing the API

 Use a tool like Postman to send requests to your API endpoints.

 Send a GET request to the "/status" endpoint to verify the API is running.

 Send a POST request to the "/employee" endpoint with employee data in the JSON body to create a new employee.

 Send a GET request to the "/employee/{id}" endpoint to retrieve employee details by ID.

 Send a PUT request to the "/employee/{id}" endpoint with updated employee data to modify an existing employee.

 Send a DELETE request to the "/employee/{id}" endpoint to delete an employee.

 ## Verifying Data in DynamoDB

 Go back to the DynamoDB console and navigate to your "employee_info" table.

 You should see the newly created employee entries with their corresponding data.
 (Screenshot 3: View Employee Data in DynamoDB)

-Conclusion
+## Conclusion

 By following these steps, you've successfully built a serverless CRUD API on AWS using Lambda, DynamoDB, and API Gateway.
 Refer to the video tutorial (link to be provided) for a more detailed explanation and troubleshooting tips.